Supported data formats and types

 In the finance example with two tables:

-• The Accounts table contains information about individual customer accounts, such as the account ID, account holder’s name, and account type.
-Each row in the Accounts table is uniquely identified by the account ID, which serves as a primary key.
-The accounts table does not refer back to any other table, making it a so-called root table.
+table is uniquely identified by the account ID, which serves as a primary key.
+The accounts table does not refer back to any other table, making it a so-called root table. - The

 Relational tabular databases can have any number of interconnected tables.